PROFESSIONAL DEVELOPMENT: LITERACY

 AFFLIP Coordinators: Max Greenwood, Lyn Wilkinson, Jeanette Emery

 TWG Coordinator: Aida P Placencia

-AFFLIP has shipped nearly 10,000 donated books in new or as new condition to the Talomo schools worth conservatively $90,000, and with the provision of laminators, big books stands and other learning resources, has contributed a further $22,000 to the literacy program.
+AFFLIP has shipped nearly 10,000 donated books in new or as new condition to the Talomo schools worth conservatively $90,000, and along with laminators and big book stands, has contributed a further $22,000 to the Literacy program.